-Kyte is a member of the UN secretary-general’s high level advisory group on climate action, and an advisor to the UK government on climate diplomacy.
-Kyte is chair of the Rwanda Green Fund and chair of the ESG committee of the board of the Private Infrastructure Development Group.
-She served as an advisor to Spain’s foreign minister on digitalization and diplomacy and co-chairs a global multistakeholder task force on financial principles for a green recovery.
-She serves on a number of not-for-profit boards and advises private sector in areas of climate, energy and sustainable development.
+Kyte is a member of the U.N. secretary-general’s high-level advisory group on climate action and an advisor to the UK government for the U.N. climate talks, COP26.
+Kyte is co-chair of the Voluntary Carbon Markets Integrity Initiative (VCMI), chair of the FONERWA, the Rwanda Green Fund, and chair of the ESG committee of the Private Infrastructure Development Group.
+She advises not-for-profits, governments, and the private sector in climate, energy, and finance for sustainable development.

 A British citizen, Kyte earned her undergraduate degree in history and politics from the University of London.
 She is a regular contributor on global media.
 Kyte has received numerous awards for leadership in climate and sustainable development and was named by Time magazine as one of the 15 women that were leading climate action.